 What is a cash-out refinance?

-A cash-out refinance replaces your current home loan with a new mortgage for more than your outstanding loan balance.
+A cash-out refinance replaces your current home loan with a new mortgage that’s higher than your outstanding loan balance.
 You withdraw the difference between the two mortgages in cash and put the money toward home remodeling, consolidating high-interest debt or other financial goals.

 How a cash-out refinance works

-When you refinance a mortgage, you simply replace the existing loan with a new one for the same amount, usually at a lower interest rate or for a shorter loan term.
+When you refinance a mortgage, you simply replace the existing loan with a new one for the same amount, usually at a lower interest rate or for a shorter loan term or perhaps both.

 Let’s look at an example of how cash-out refinancing works.